ARIEL: Adversarial Graph Contrastive Learning

-Recently, the breakthroughs of contrastive learning in computer vision have inspired some works to apply the similar ideas from visual representation learning to graph representation learning.
-To name a few, Deep Graph Infomax (DGI) \cite{velickovic2018deep} extends Deep InfoMax \cite{hjelm2019learning} and achieves significant improvements over previous random-walk based methods.
+Recently, the breakthroughs of contrastive learning in computer vision have inspired some works to apply similar ideas from visual representation learning to graph representation learning.
+To name a few, Deep Graph Infomax (DGI) \cite{velickovic2018deep} extends Deep InfoMax \cite{hjelm2019learning} and achieves significant improvements over previous random-walk-based methods.
 Graphical Mutual Information (GMI) \cite{peng2020graph} uses the same framework as DGI but generalizes the concept of mutual information from vector space to graph domain.
 Contrastive multi-view graph representation learning (referred to as MVGRL in this paper) \cite{hassani2020contrastive} further improves DGI by introducing graph diffusion into the contrastive learning framework.
-The more recent works often follow the data augmentation based contrastive learning methods \cite{he2020momentum, chen2020simple}, which treat the data augmented samples from the same instance as positive pairs and different instances as negative pairs.
-Graph Contrastive Coding (GCC) \cite{Qiu_2020} uses random walks with restart \cite{tong2006fast} to generate two subgraphs for each node as two data augmented samples.
-Graph Contrastive learning with Adaptive augmentation (GCA) \cite{Zhu_2021} introduces an adaptive data augmentation method which perturbs both the node features and edges according to their importance, and it is trained in a similar way as the famous visual contrastive learning framework SimCLR \cite{chen2020simple}.
-Its preliminary work, which uses the uniform random sampling rather than the adaptive sampling, is referred to as GRACE \cite{zhu2020deep} in this paper.
-Robinson et al. \cite{robinson2021contrastive} propose a way to select hard negative samples based on the embedding space distances, and use it to obtain high-quality graph embedding.
+The more recent works often follow the data-augmentation-based contrastive learning methods \cite{he2020momentum, chen2020simple}, which treat the data-augmented samples from the same instance as positive pairs and different instances as negative pairs.
+Graph Contrastive Coding (GCC) \cite{Qiu_2020} uses random walks with restart \cite{tong2006fast} to generate two subgraphs for each node as two data-augmented samples.
+Graph Contrastive learning with Adaptive augmentation (GCA) \cite{Zhu_2021} introduces an adaptive data augmentation method that perturbs both the node features and edges according to their importance, and it is trained in a similar way as the famous visual contrastive learning framework SimCLR \cite{chen2020simple}.
+Its preliminary work, which uses uniform random sampling rather than adaptive sampling, is referred to as GRACE \cite{zhu2020deep} in this paper.
+Robinson et al. \cite{robinson2021contrastive} propose a way to select hard negative samples based on the distances in the embedding space, and use it to obtain high-quality graph embedding.
 There are also many works \cite{you2020graph, zhao2020data} systemically studying the data augmentation on the graphs.